It’s devastating to know that around 35 million children in America are exposed to adverse events that can lead to trauma.

 Flashbacks often occur when something in the present triggers a memory from the past.
 It causes the person to freeze up as they relive the trauma.
 Flashbacks are a clear indication of repressed trauma.

-The mind is attempting to process and release the buried emotions and memories.
+The mind is attempting to process and release the buried emotional trauma and memories.
 This causes them to intrude into consciousness.
 Addressing the repressed trauma is vital for reducing the frequency and intensity of these distressing experiences.

 8. Strong Avoidance Behaviors